 - Identify common goals and connects partners for collective impact

 - Establish shared metrics for strategic action and greater impact

 - Inform policymakers of statewide and local priorities

 - Catalyze collective action across the food system

 Significant progress has been made towards the objectives outlined in Relish Rhody, however, there has been considerable change to the food system landscape since 2017.
-Director of Food Strategy, Juli Stelmaszyk, announced plans for Relish Rhody 2.0 in January 2023 at the University of Rhode Island's annual Food Systems Summit.
-Read more about plans for Relish Rhody 2.0.
+Director of Food Strategy, Juli Stelmaszyk, announced plans for renewing the State's food systems strategy in January 2023 at the University of Rhode Island's annual Food Systems Summit.
+Read more about the RI Food Systems Planning for 2030 efforts.